Best RV Destinations for Spring Break Vacation

-Spring can be an excellent time to hit the road in a recreational vehicle, enjoying time with family and taking advantage of shoulder-season bargains at parks and RV resorts.
+Spring can be an excellent time enjoy a beautiful road trip in a recreational vehicle, enjoying time with family and taking advantage of shoulder-season bargains at parks and RV resorts.
 Finding the right destination can be challenging, though.
 Spring weather can be unpredictable, and many RV campgrounds don't open until April or May.
 Here we highlight some top campgrounds for the spring, along with age restrictions and seasonal price changes that might catch travelers by surprise.

-Explore North Carolina's Blue Ridge Parkway region and Pisgah National Forest from the year-round Asheville West KOA in Candler -- one of 487 resorts in the Kampgrounds of America system -- where a pull-through RV spot in early April is $36 a day, rising to $42 in May.
+Explore North Carolina's Blue Ridge Parkway region and Pisgah National Forest from the year-round Asheville West KOA -- one of 487 resorts in the Kampgrounds of America system -- where a pull-through RV spot in early April is $42 to $47 a day, rising to $46 to $51 in early May.
 There's a seasonal pool, and Saturday baked treats and ice cream.

-This East Texas park aims to provide some upscale touches at down-to-earth prices (smaller, back-in RVs can get spots for as little as $37 a day; larger pull-throughs typically pay $42).
-Mill Creek Ranch Resort in Canton has swimming pools, a hot tub, catch-and-release fishing, volleyball, basketball, nature trails, bird-watching, a spa, and activities such as hayrides.
+This East Texas park aims to provide some upscale touches at down-to-earth prices (smaller, back-in RVs can get spots for as little as $39 a day; larger pull-throughs typically pay $44).
+Mill Creek Ranch Resort has swimming pools, a hot tub, catch-and-release fishing, volleyball, basketball, nature trails, bird-watching, a spa, and activities such as hayrides.

-The Mount Rushmore KOA at Palmer Gulch in Hill City offers an affordable vacation visiting the Black Hills and one of the nation's most prominent man-made outdoor attractions.
+The Mount Rushmore KOA at Palmer Gulch offers an affordable vacation visiting the Black Hills and one of the nation's most prominent man-made outdoor attractions.
 There's also mini golf, swimming, and hot tubbing.
-A pull-in RV gravel site pad with full hook-up is $40 a day in May.
-The campground doesn't open until April 28.
+A pull-in RV gravel site pad with full hook-up is $42 a day in May.
+The campground doesn't open until May 1.

-A spring holiday at the Rapid City/Black Hills KOA requires waiting until an April 15 opening, when a pull-through spot with full hookups is $43 a day.
+A spring holiday at the Rapid City/Black Hills KOA requires waiting until an April 15 opening, when a pull-through spot with full hookups start at under $37 a day.
 But Rapid City is another good spot for visiting attractions including Mount Rushmore, Crazy Horse Memorial, Custer State Park, and Deadwood, all within an hour's drive.

-Pecan Park Campground is in San Marcos, between Austin and San Antonio, giving visitors plenty of countryside and a choice between the music and culture of Austin or the history of San Antonio and the Alamo.
-Spring rates (March 1 to 14) are $45 a night, slightly cheaper than the $47 charged in the summer.
+Pecan Park Campground is between Austin and San Antonio, giving visitors plenty of countryside and a choice between the music and culture of Austin or the history of San Antonio and the Alamo.
+Spring rates (March 1 to 14) start at $50 a night, slightly cheaper than the $52 charged in the summer.

-Just two hours from San Diego in Borrego Springs, the Springs at Borrego RV Resort offers activities for all ages, including golf, hot mineral baths, catch-and-release fishing, and an astronomy park.
-Get the best deal in late spring: A six-day RV spot from April 20 to 25 is $53 a night, while "high season" rates are $76 to $100 a night Jan.
-15 to April 18.
+Just two hours from San Diego, the Springs at Borrego RV Resort offers activities for all ages, including golf, hot mineral baths, catch-and-release fishing, and an astronomy park.
+Get the best deal in late spring: For three nights or more, a pull-through RV spot can be as low as $29 a night starting April 21, while "high season" rates are $77 to $101 a night Jan.
+15 to April 20.

-Sarasota's Sun-N-Fun RV Resort is 178 acres with indoor and outdoor pools, fitness center, tennis courts, musical events, and a hobby center -- and it's a short distance to many Gulf Coast attractions and beaches.
-Rates start at $57 a night in April for a standard grass RV site with picnic table.
+The Sun-N-Fun RV Resort is 178 acres with indoor and outdoor pools, fitness center, tennis courts, musical events, and a hobby center -- and it's a short distance to many Gulf Coast attractions and beaches.
+Rates start at $60 a night in April for a standard grass RV site with picnic table.